-- Exploration and evaluation expenditures increased to \$2,309,846 for the year ended July 31, 2021, compared to \$300,337 for the year ended July 31, 2020.
-The increase related to the exploration activities taking place at the Hawkins Gold Property.
-Refer to the heading "Exploration Update" above for a summary of the Company's exploration program. - Professional fees increased in the year ended July 31, 2021, to \$215,220 compared with \$33,200 for the same period in 2020, primarily due to higher corporate activity requiring external professional support services. - Management fees increased to \$395,313 for the year ended July 31, 2021, compared to \$nil for the year ended July 31, 2020.
-The increase is due to the Company's hiring people to complete its management team following the completion of IPO and listing on the TSXV during the year ended July 31, 2021. - Investor relations increased in the year ended July 31, 2021, to \$172,734 compared with \$nil for the same period in 2020, primarily due to the listing on the TSXV that occurred during the year ended July 31, 2021 and programs implemented to increase the Company's visibility and profile with shareholders and investors. - Share-based payments increased in the year ended July 31, 2021, to \$32,022 compared with \$nil for the same period in 2020.
-The increase is due the timing of expensing the estimated fair value of stock options in prior and current periods.
-The Company expenses its stock options in accordance with the vesting terms of the stock option granted.
-There were 1,000,000 stock options granted during the year ended July 31, 2021 compared to nil in the comparative year. - Premium on flow-through shares increased in the year ended July 31, 2021, to \$389,760 compared to \$nil for the same period in 2020.
-This is a non-cash item.
-The Company follows a policy whereby in summary, proceeds from flow-through share issuances are allocated between the offering price of the shares and the quoted market price of the same shares on closing.
+- Exploration and evaluation expenditures increased to \$664,120 for the three months ended July 31, 2022, compared to \$611,766 for the three months ended July 31, 2021.
+The increase related primarily to the drilling program, geological expenses, geophysical surveys and cost related to the option of the Hawkins Gold Project.
+Refer to the heading "Hawkins Gold Property" and "Other Properties" above for a summary of the Company's exploration expenses by project. - Professional fees decreased in the three months ended July 31, 2022, to \$62,620 compared with \$108,085 for the same period in 2021, primarily due to lower corporate activities and listed company requirements. - Management, director fees and salaries increased to \$304,789 for the three months ended July 31, 2022, compared to \$129,563 for the three months ended July 31, 2021.
+The increase is due to management's time, administrative staff hired and implementation of fees for directors. - Investor relations decreased in the three months ended July 31, 2022, to \$54,546 compared with \$78,986 for the same period in 2021, primarily due to the decreased post-Covid, in-person investor relations activities and inflation on travel-related expenses. - Share-based payments (non-cash) increased in the three months ended July 31, 2022, to \$18,331 compared with \$5,263 for the same period in 2021.
+The increase is directly due the grant of stock options in December 2021 for which a total of 1,000,000 stock option were granted and in May 2022 for which a total of 100,000 stock options were granted. - Premium on flow-through shares decreased in the three months ended July 31, 2022, to \$48,918 compared to \$117,922 for the same period in 2021.
+This is also a non-cash item.
+The Company follows a policy whereby proceeds from flow-through share issuances are allocated between the offering price of the shares and the quoted market price of the same shares on closing.
 A liability is recognized for this difference and is extinguished by crediting premium on flow-through shares on a pro-rata basis as the flow-through eligible expenditures are made.

-Overall, the successful IPO and listing on the TSXV enabled the Company to ramp up its exploration activities and setting up the administrative components related to operating a publicly listed company.
+Overall, the successful IPO in December 2020 and subsequent listing on the TSXV in January 2021 enabled the Company to ramp up its exploration activities and to set up the administrative components related to operating a publicly listed company.